 Task 3.2.3 consists in developing a framework of best practices and migrated Python kernel code to support the migration of the rest of the codebase.
 RT Requirement #8823 is explained in the link as a front page that would expose some general statistics, and relevant as a good test for Task 3.2.3.

-Task 3.2.4 will be an continuation of the work done on the mockups in Section 2.3.2 to all the forms in the Portal.
+Task 3.2.4 will be a continuation of the work done on the mockups in Section 2.3.2 to all the forms in the Portal.

 Task 3.2.5, the support of long running VMs is dependent on the actual solution adopted by the Accounting Repository team.
 Recently there was a meeting delineating two possible approaches for this.

-Task 3.2.6 depends on the AAI infrastructure that is finally decided for ELIXIR.
+Task 3.2.6 depends on the AAI infrastructure that is finally decided by the RIs involved in the project.

 Task 3.2.7 consists on the release of the portal following the procedure in section 3.2, along with the documentation required and the graph improvements that are discussed in Section 4.2.